Selected store:

 When should I speak to a provider?

 If you’re interested in learning more about how a CGM system can make it easier for you to manage your diabetes, talk with your healthcare provider or ask your local Walgreens pharmacist.
+Pharmacy Chat opens in a new tab makes it easy to connect with Walgreens pharmacy experts 24/7.

-Your healthcare provider can help you decide whether a CGM is right for you and can write you a prescription.
+Your healthcare provider can help you decide whether a CGM is right for you and can write a prescription for you.
+Your healthcare provider can also assist you in getting a CGM covered under your insurance.
+Connect with a healthcare provider opens in a new tab using our Walgreens Find Care® service.*

-Helpful Resources
+Helpful resources

-are specially trained in diabetes care
+Our pharmacists are specially trained in diabetes care

-Visit a store opens in a new tab
+Visit a store › opens in a new tab

 Risk assessment for diabetes

-According to the American Diabetes Association® (ADA), over 7 million people with diabetes are undiagnosed, and 1 in 3 American adults is at risk for developing type 2 diabetes.
+According to the American Diabetes Association (ADA), over 7 million people with diabetes are undiagnosed, and 1 in 3 American adults is at risk for developing type 2 diabetes.
 To learn your risk for diabetes, visit the ADA to take the type 2 diabetes risk assessment.
 Certain factors make you more likely to develop type 2 diabetes.
 Learning your risk level gives you the opportunity to take action and prevent it.
-Please note: this test is not a prescreening tool for diabetes.
+Please note: This test is not a prescreening tool for diabetes.

 Related articles & videos